-There seem to be two types of people when it comes to dating in midlife: those who are the proverbial kid, having fun while looking for the pony in the pile of… well you know what, and those who consider it a necessary evil to be avoided, sometimes at all costs.
+There seem to be two types of people when it comes to dating in midlife: those who are the proverbial kid, having fun while looking for the pony in the pile of… well you know what, and those who consider dating to be a necessary evil to be avoided, sometimes at all costs.

 I’d like to propose that there is actually a middle ground and that the thought process and actions reflected in this middle ground thinking will yield two critical outcomes: enjoyment during (most of) the dating process and a higher probability of achieving the results you are looking for.
 The following are things you need to have in place to work from this middle ground: